jhadvig/mongodb-test/README.md

 docker run -d -e MONGODB_USER=<user> -e MONGODB_PASSWORD=<password> -e MONGODB_DATABASE=<database> -v /home/user/database:/var/lib/mongodb openshift/mongodb-24-centos7
 ```

-If the database directory is not initialized, the entrypoint script will
+If you are initializing the database and it's the first time you are using the
-first run `mysql_install_db` and setup necessary database users and
-passwords.
-After the database is initialized, or if it was already
-present, `mysqld` is executed and will run as PID 1.
-You can stop the
-detached container by running `docker stop <CONTAINER ID>`.
+specified shared volume, the database will be created, together with database
+administrator user and also MongoDB root user if `MONGODB_ADMIN_PASSWORD`
+environment variable is specified. after that the MongoDB daemon will be
+started
+If you are re-attaching the volume to another container the creation of the
+database admin user and the root user will be skipped and only the mongodb
+daemon will be started

 ### MongoDB root user
-There is root user set by default.
-You can set it by setting
+The root user in not set by default.
+You can create him by setting
-`MONGODB_ROOT_PASSWORD` environment variable when initializing your
+`MONGODB_ROOT_PASSWORD` environment variable, in which case the root
+user name will be set to `admin`.
+This process is done upon initializing
-database.
+the database.

 ## Software Collections